open-spaced-repetition/fsrs4anki/README.md

 # Introduction

-FSRS4Anki consists of two main parts: the scheduler and the optimizer.
+FSRS4Anki (Free Spaced Repetition Scheduler for Anki) consists of two main parts: the scheduler and the optimizer.

 - The scheduler replaces Anki's built-in scheduler and schedules the cards according to the FSRS algorithm.
 - The optimizer uses machine learning to learn your memory patterns and finds parameters that best fit your review history.
 For details about the working of the optimizer, please read [the mechanism of optimization](https://github.com/open-spaced-repetition/fsrs4anki/wiki/The-mechanism-of-optimization).